-Interested customers shall return the enrollment materials including the distributor participation agreement form, which outlines the terms and conditions of the program, and a completed W9 form.
-Interested customers can contact Con Edison's implementation contractor Energy Solutions at heatne@energy-solution.com or 1-332-266-4467 to request additional information about the program requirements.
+Interested customers shall complete the eligibility form by visiting VerifyConEdRebates.com, which outlines the terms and conditions of the program and confirms customer eligibility.
+Interested customers can contact Con Edison's Implementation Contractor, Energy Solutions, at heat-ne@energy-solution.com or 1-332-266-4467 to request additional assistance in the process or request additional information about the program requirements.

 Step 2.
-Confirm project eligibility
+Receive a Coupon